-The monthly or bi-weekly ritual of replenishing your envelopes gives you a chance to revisit your budget and savings goals, and go over your finances.
-This helps you develop healthy financial habits and relives financial stress because you don’t have to waste energy doing mental accounting every month.
+The monthly or bi-weekly ritual of replenishing your envelopes gives you a chance to revisit your budget and savings goals and go over your finances.
+This helps you develop healthy financial habits and relieves financial stress because you don’t have to waste energy doing mental accounting every month.
 You know exactly what bills you’ve paid and where your money is going.

 Is Cash Stuffing Right For Me?

 Cash stuffing is especially helpful for people who struggle to control their spending and credit card usage.
 Avoiding credit card use and only spending the cash you have available in your envelopes prevents accumulating credit card debt.